adesutherland/CREXX/crexxsaa/crexxjson.md

 "SAA" API, a superset of the REXX SAA API.
 The API is designed to facilitate interaction between REXX programs and the CREXX REXXSAA VM Server, a RESTful API server.

-The document covers the key structures used in the API, namely `SHVBLOCK` and `SHVOBJECT`, and their respective fields.
+The document covers the key structures used in the API, namely `SHVBLOCK` and `OBJBLOCK`, and their respective fields.
 It also provides an overview of the `RexxVariablePool` function, which serves as the interface to the REXX variable pool.

 In addition, the document discusses the C CREXXSAA Library, which communicates with the CREXX REXXSAA Server Component